Joachim26/Android_Chess_Engine_Testing/README.md

 Tournament results, speed tests, testing scripts, ... of some strong Android engines available in my repos.
 At the moment, tournaments with armv8 builds of SFnps230227, SFSnps230227, and CFishNN_230302 are on the way.
 Reasonable tests with my old hardware needs time.
 Thus no final results before 23/03/10.
-However, results of the several 100 game matches, made each day, are updated as soon as available [here](https://github.com/Joachim26/Android_Chess_Engines_Testing/blob/main/DailyUpdatedTestResults.txt) and also sometimes here:
+However, results of the several 100 game matches, made each day, are updated as soon as available [here](https://github.com/Joachim26/Android_Chess_Engines_Testing/blob/main/DailyUpdatedTestResults.txt) and also below:

 ________________________________________
 TC=schnell, 100 games